Skip to main content

 TypePolicy type (spend limit, time window, etc.)

-Priority0-100 (higher = evaluated first)
+Priority0-100 (higher = evaluated first, but never overrides a failing rule)

 DescriptionWhat this policy does